 Al-Masdar (Qatar Foundation International) – This is the section of the QFI site that has Language teaching resources as well as Arab Cultural resources.
 Full of resources for teachers.
 Take your pick.

 Arabic Teacher Training and Cultural Programme – I’ve only watched the first two videos.
 They are aimed at teachers teaching Arabic speaking, reading and writing full-time.
 I’ve picked up points here and there and would like to do a separate blog post on them with a summary of each video.

-Download the free pdf HERE
+Download the pdf for the Arabic grammar board game HERE